shesan/Python_Alignment/README.md

 # Python_Alignment
-BIF724 python assignment of sequence alignment.
+Python project to visualize the sequence alignment.

 Contains: